 We are delighted to work with you to design any type of instruction session that will best fit your learning goals and student level!
 Instruction sessions can be as short as fifteen minutes or as long as four hours.
-We are delighted to work with the Brandeis community as well as local K-12 teachers and students.
+We are delighted to work with the Brandeis community, as well as local K-12 teachers and students and other neighboring colleges or institutions.
 Our collections are open to all users.
 We can design single session visits, or multiple visit sessions.
 If original materials are to be used, instruction sessions will be held in the archives/library.
 If digital surrogates or facsimiles are to be used, sessions can be done online via Zoom or other platforms as agreed upon based on University standards, or we can also make presentations in your own classroom.

 With an instruction session in the archives, your students will have hands-on access to Brandeis's rare and unique materials, and learn valuable primary source research skills.
 Below are three of our most common types of instruction sessions (we can also create a hybrid version that combines multiple types):